-- Strengthen our understanding of the current campus climate, which is foundational to the work of building a community where all people are affirmed, supported and respected.
+- Strengthening our understanding of the campus climate so we can build a community where all people are affirmed, supported, and respected.

-- Add to a systematic process for providing education on bias and responding to bias- in a manner that is timely, consistent and effective when bias is reported.
+- Contributing to a process for responding to reported incidents of bias in a timely, consistent, and effective way.

-- Create opportunities for organizational learning for the university on matters related to bias
+- Creating learning opportunities on matters related to bias.

-- Provide insight and information that will inform our institutional practices, bias education work and development activities for BERT members.
+- Providing insight to inform our institutional practices, bias education work, and development activities for BERT members.

-Lesley University is committed to supporting the dignity and respect of every individual on our campus.
-We expect members of the community to respect each other by embracing our core values of inquiry, diversity, community, and citizenship.
-All students and employees have the right to participate fully and equally in Lesley University’s academic programs, social and extracurricular programs and activities, and employment in a manner that is free from discrimination, harassment, and retaliation.
+All students and employees have the right to participate fully and equally in Lesley University’s academic programs, social and extracurricular programs and activities, and employment that is free from discrimination, harassment, and retaliation.